 Consider the law

-It’s important to consider the laws when purchasing fireworks, with fines of up to £5,000 and prison sentences being issued to those who break them.
+It’s important to consider the laws when purchasing fireworks, with fines now being unlimited and prison sentences being issued to those who break them.
 For more information on firework laws, we recommend visiting Gov.UK.

 Not all Bonfire Night waste is a consequence of fireworks and bonfires.
 To help minimise other types of waste, here are some more waste reduction tips:

 A challenging waste stream all year round, most parties, gatherings and other types of events will generate large volumes of food waste – either from food sold or provided by event organisers, or from those attending taking their own.
 To ensure it is handled responsibly, organising appropriate food segregation and collection opportunities increases the chance of the waste being recycled.
 Another option is to use left-over food waste as compost.
 Many farmers host events on their land, so the leftover food waste may benefit vegetable patches and prevent it from ending up in general waste.